Programs and Services

 Through our partnership, we provide a wide range of services to the hospital’s inpatient and outpatient population.
 Our Stroger satellite office also serves the Illinois Medical District.

-The RVA Children’s Medical/Legal Advocate specializes in providing advocacy services to children and adolescents and their significant others, throughout the medical and criminal justice processes.
+The Children’s Legal & Medical Advocate specializes in providing advocacy services to children and adolescents and their loved ones throughout the medical and criminal justice processes.